Wednesday August 13

 1. Culture Shock and Adjustment

-Family, more than religion and politics, is the core of Senegalese society.
-Although the traditional structure of multiple wives and dozens of children has diminished, men are still expected to support the family no matter what and women are expected to stay home as caregivers.
-Marriage is seen as a necessity – a Senegalese doesn’t think for a SECOND that he or she will never eventually get married and settle down.
-One conversation with Macodou really struck me when he said that his biggest goals are to get a good job to provide for his family and equally as important, to get married to his girlfriend.
-I told him that young Americans are getting married at older ages because financial stability takes priority before settling down with someone.
-In Senegal, this is not necessarily the case as people get married and then deal with the financials afterwards, often living in their parents’ homes.
-All in all, most Senegalese live with their families while Americans are more likely to live in atypical living situations (single parent, gay couple, post-grad young adults sharing an apartment).
-I think the emphasis on the family structure explains a lot about the kindness and hospitality of Senegalese people but also characteristics like the country’s homophobia and its overpopulation that show that they are a little behind.
+Not unlike other countries, family holds together the core of Senegalese society.
+Although the traditional polygamous family has diminished, traditional gender roles have not.
+From my conversations with locals, men are still expected to support the family no matter what and women are expected to stay home as caregivers.
+Nearly every local I met expressed his or her wish to get married and settle down.
+Macodou told me that his most important goals are to get a good job to provide for his family and to get married to his current girlfriend.
+I told him that young Americans are getting married at increasingly older ages because financial stability tends to take priority before settling down with someone.
+In contrast, young Senegalese often get married first and then move into one of their parents’ homes.
+Most Senegalese generally live with their families into their 30s, while most Americans move out by then.
+In addition to establishing social expectations, the family structure of Senegalese society underlies the people’s religious devotion and renown hospitality as well as the country’s problems of overpopulation and homophobia.

 |Family at Touba Sane|